vvayne/vvayne.github.io/about.md

 ##About##

-Hi, my name is Wayne.
-I like learning and spending quality time with people.
+Hi,

 Welcome to my humble house on the internet.

+I'm currently in Mountain View for the summer doing some independent learning.

-My [github][git] -- not a lot...yet
+My [github][git] -- there's not a lot right now.
+Check back in a couple of months?

 [git]: https://github.com/vvayne